-1.2 What is a Food Allergen?
+1.2 What is a food allergen?

 More than 170 foods have been reported to cause allergic reactions; however, eight of the most common allergenic foods account for 90 percent of all food allergic reactions and are the sources from which many other ingredients are derived.
 Food allergies are an important public health problem that affect adults and children and are increasing in reported prevalence.
-There is currently no cure for severe allergic reactions; therefore, management of signs and symptoms and food avoidance for those affected are needed.
+There is currently no cure for severe allergic reactions.
+Therefore, it is necessary to provide guidance on avoiding specific foods, reviewing labels, and managing the relevant signs and symptoms of those that are affected.